Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 See event listings and more articles in this edition of Agri-News: February 22, 2022 issue

-‘Weekly updates from the Canadian Grain Commission (CGC) provide useful crop market demand information,’ says Neil Blue, provincial crops market analyst with Alberta Agriculture, Forestry and Rural Economic Development.
+‘Weekly updates from the Canadian Grain Commission (CGC) provide useful crop market demand information,’ says Neil Blue, provincial crops market analyst with the Alberta government.
 ‘The Canadian Grain Commission numbers include only movement of bulk crops through facilities licensed by the CGC, so exclude container movement of crops.’

 The latest CGC numbers on Canadian crop movement from August 1, 2021 through January 30, 2022 compared to last crop year show producer deliveries are lower, as are exports, while domestic use of crops has been less affected by reduced supplies.

 Producer deliveries for most crops are much lower on lower crop supply, that due to strong exports last crop year and the drought-reduced 2021 crop.
 An exception is barley.
 Crop year to date barley deliveries into licensed facilities are 2.7 million tonnes compared to 2.9 million tonnes a year ago.

 Figure 1.
 Comparative producer deliveries to January 30, 2022

 ‘Exports of all major Western Canadian crops are lower as expected, following the lower crop production.
 A function of price is to meter demand to available supplies, and historically high prices have provided a restraint to Canadian crop exports.
 Barley exports have slowed after a much stronger start compared to the previous crop year, likely due to a heavy volume of forward contracting by barley importers for fall delivery.’

 Figure 2.
 Comparative crop exports to January 30, 2022